 Step 2.
 Research Relevant Topics

 A good place to start is by researching trends that are related to your line of business (keywords that you currently use are a great place to kick off your hashtag research).

 Inside the Instagram app, just tap the magnifying glass icon, then select “tags” from the dropdown menu and enter your hashtags into Instagram’s search bar one at a time.

 The results of each search will reveal all the top hashtags that are closely related to the hashtag you searched, which will give you ideas for even more hashtags you can use to reach and engage with your audience.

-Regularly scan search results, then browse posts that contain your target Instagram hashtags to keep an eye out for and make note of hashtag trends that could be used in future posts.
+Pro tip: Regularly scan search results, then browse posts that contain your target Instagram hashtags to keep an eye out for and make note of hashtag trends that could be used in future posts.

+Step 3.
 Research Leaders in Your Industry

 One of the most effective ways to find the hashtags you should be using is to follow Instagram influencers and businesses that share your target audience to see which hashtags they use.
 You will likely discover a few new hashtags to add to your arsenal.

 Let’s go back to the nutritionist example from earlier.
 You can research the top-followed accounts from nutritionists on Instagram (there are often lists for different industries that you can find with a quick search on Google) and then see which hashtags they use and how.
 This top-performing nutritionist has a branded hashtag (#thefoodmedicrecipes), specific food item hashtags (#quesadilla, #vegetarianquesadillas) and topic hashtags (#packed lunch, #lunchideas)